-Important Note: Successful implementation and completion of any or all of these strategies is contingent upon sufficient availability of funding and staffing levels in the appropriate department, board or commission assumed to be responsible for each individual strategy.
+\ Important Note: Successful implementation and completion of any or all of these strategies is contingent upon sufficient availability of funding and staffing levels in the appropriate department, board or commission assumed to be responsible for each individual strategy.
 Likewise, projected timeframes may need to change depending upon the availability of funding and staffing.
-A graphic depiction of the Town's Five-Year Action Plan can be seen on the map that follows the matrix below (Action Plan Map).
+A graphic depiction of the Town's Five-Year Action Plan can be seen on the map that follows the matrix below (Map 6: Action Plan Map).

-Goal #1 - Maintain the Town's rural, small town nature
+A. Goal - Maintain the Town's rural, small town nature

 Objective Year Responsible Party 1.
-Modify zoning and regulations to encourage open space subdivisions so as to 3-4 Bylaw Review Comm. preserve more open space.
-2. Modify zoning and regulations to encourage new housing development and, in certain areas, to set aside required open space. a.
-Create open space residential development zoning with smaller lots and open 1 Bylaw Review Comm. space subject to approval by Conservation Commission and Planning Board site reviews. b.
-Create a manual for developers, surveyors, and engineers to guide them to 4 Planning Board better planning.
+Modify zoning and regulations to encourage the clustering of 3-4 Bylaw Review Comm. houses in exchange for preserving more open space. a.
+Create open space residential development zoning with smaller 1 Bylaw Review Comm. lots and open space subject to approval by Conservation Commission and Planning Board site reviews. b.
+Create a manual for developers, surveyors, and engineers to 4 Planning Board guide them to better planning.
 This should be readily available at the Town Clerk's office included with the zoning by-law book.
 Let developers and their engineers know what we're looking for and encourage developers of any kind to create better developments.
 Ensure specifications are coordinated with the Planning Board, Conservation Commission & Board of Health. c.
-Create an up-to-date Open Space map of East Brookfield showing all 1 Master Plan Comm. existing open land including wetland and uplands to use as a guide by planners (Planning Board, Conservation Commission) and developers to facilitate the planning process by engineers and developers for creation of open space land, recreation areas and wildlife corridors connecting to adjacent wetland and uplands.
+Create an up-to-date Open Space map of East Brookfield 1 Master Plan Comm. showing all existing open land including wetland and uplands to use as a guide by planners (Planning Board, Conservation Commission) and developers to facilitate the planning process by engineers and developers for creation of open space land, recreation areas and wildlife corridors connecting to adjacent wetland and uplands.
 (Note: this is not a zoning map). d.
 Create new Open Space zoning.
-2-3 Bylaw Review Comm. e.
-Create incentives for developers who voluntarily create any one of the 4 Bylaw Review Comm. following: recreation areas, open land and wildlife connecting corridors as part of their development plans.
+2-3 Bylaw Review Comm.
+4 Bylaw Review Comm. e.
+Create incentives for developers who voluntarily create any one of the following: recreation areas, open land and wildlife + Dylaw Keview Collilli. connecting corridors as part of their development plans.
 Incentives could be waiving fees and a speedier permit process.
 Work with engineers and developers early on in the process to get the best possible results.

-Goal #2 - Preserve existing open lands and wildlife habitat
+B. Goal - Preserve existing open lands and wildlife habitat